-Monitoring, evaluation, and research are fundamental to the success of MPA Management plans (Figure 12).
-This management plan needs to demonstrate to regulatory authorities, marine activity users and local communities that the management policies are making a difference to the integrity of the conservation objectives and achieving the aim of the plan.
-This process needs to be iterative with continual learning from management experience to help keep improving the overall integrity of the plan area through adaptive management.
+Monitoring, evaluation, and research are fundamental to the success of MPA Management plans.
+The Co.
+Down - Co.
+Louth MPAs management plan needs to demonstrate to regulatory authorities, marine activity users, and local communities that management policies are making a difference to the integrity of the conservation objectives.

-The management plan policies use monitoring to help evaluate the effectiveness of management approaches.
-Initially the monitoring should focus on outputs that can be measured, using the modelling and data outputs from the MarPAMM project, as well as key species and habitats within MPAs.
-This approach to monitoring is essential to distinguish the success in delivering the aims, objectives, and outcomes of the management plan.
-To balance the need for plan evaluation and management stability the regulatory authority will look annually at key performance of the plan and undertake a detailed plan review every six years to provide a detailed update and review of the strategic guidance.
+Continual learning from management experience will help to improve the overall integrity of the management plan.
+Adaptive management and regular monitoring of the plan can contribute to evaluating how effective the management approaches have been.
+This monitoring should focus on outputs that can be measured, using the modelling and data outputs from the MarPAMM project alongside assessing the status and condition of key species and habitats in the MPAs within the Co.
+Down - Co.
+Lough region.
+To balance the need for management plan evaluation and management stability, the regulatory authority should also look annually at key performances of the plan and undertake a detailed plan review every 6 years to provide a detailed update and any amendments to the strategic guidance given in the plan.

-The six-year plan review aligns with the reporting obligations attached within the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 in NI and Article 12 and 17 reporting obligations within the Birds Directive and Habitats Directive for Rol.
-The monitoring approach and the six-year plan review will also align with the Common Standards Monitoring approach of feature condition assessment within protected areas.
+The 6 year plan review aligns with the reporting obligations attached within the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 in NI and Article 12 and 17 reporting obligations within the Birds Directive and Habitats Directive for Rol.
+The monitoring approach and the five-year plan review will also align with the Common Standards Monitoring approach of feature condition assessment within protected areas (Figure 13).
 This will help with biodiversity indicators, international obligations and assessing progress on feature sustainability from local to international scales.